datamllab/awsome-trojan-attack-in-ai/README.md

 A curated, but probably biased and incomplete, list of awesome Trojan Attack in AI resources.

 If you want to contribute to this list, feel free to pull a request.
-Also you can contact [Ruixiang Tang](https://scholar.google.com/citations?user=t4OwrwEAAAAJ&hl=en) from the [Data Lab](http://faculty.cs.tamu.edu/xiahu/) at Texas A&M University through email: dumengnan@tamu.edu, or Twitter [@Ruixiang Tang](https://twitter.com/RuixiangT).
+Also you can contact [Ruixiang Tang](https://scholar.google.com/citations?user=t4OwrwEAAAAJ&hl=en) from the [Data Lab](http://faculty.cs.tamu.edu/xiahu/) at Texas A&M University through email: rxtang@tamu.edu, or Twitter [@Ruixiang Tang](https://twitter.com/RuixiangT).

 ## What is Trojan Attack in AI?